ajv-validator/ajv/CUSTOM.md

 - the property name in the parent data object
 - the root data

-The access to the parent data object and the current property name allow to create keywords that modify the validated data.
+The access to the parent data object and the current property name allow to create keywords that modify the validated data (`modifying` option MUST be used).

 The function should return validation result as boolean.
 It can return an array of validation errors via `.errors` property of itself (otherwise a standard error will be used).